On strong convergence of an elliptic regularization with the Neumann boundary condition applied to a stationary advection equation: Convergence rates to solutions

 \begin{cor} Under the assumption of Theorem \ref{thm:3/4convergence}, there exists a constant $C$ independent of $u$ and $\Ge$ such that

 for all $0 < \Ge < 1$. \end{cor}

 We next show convergence rates in two good cases.

-\begin{theorem} Suppose that the solution $u$ to the boundary value problem \eqref{BVP} belongs to $H_{\adv, -}(\GO) \cap H^2(\GO)$.
+\begin{theorem} Suppose that the solution $u$ to the problem \eqref{BVP} belongs to $H^2(\domain) \intersec H_{\adv,-}(\domain)$.
 Also, we assume that surface measures of the outflow boundary $\GG_+$ and the characteristic boundary $\GG_0$ are $0$.
-Then, there exits a positive constant $C$ independent of $u$ and $\Ge$ such that
+Then, there exists a positive constant $C$ independent of $u$ and $\Ge$ such that

 and